MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 Structured mods are beneficial for maintenance, making contributions, and providing a clearer understanding of the underlying codebase.
 Some of the recommendations from Java, Minecraft, and Forge are listed below.

 !!! note
-    You do not have to follow the advice below; you can structure your mod any way you set fit.
+    You do not have to follow the advice below; you can structure your mod any way you see fit.
 However, it is still highly recommended to do so.

 Packaging
 ---------